IABTechLab/fideslang/mkdocs/docs/data_categories.md

 # Data Categories Reference

-Data Categories are labels to describe the type of data processed by a system.
-You can assign one or more data categories to a field when classifying a system.
+Data Categories are labels to describe the type of data processed by your software.
+These are most heavily used by the System and Dataset resources, where you can assign one or more data categories to each field.

 !!!
 Note "Extensibility and Interopability"
     Data Categories in Fides are designed to support common privacy regulations and standards out of the box, these include GDPR, CCPA, LGPD and ISO 19944.